 Dining & Drinking

 Louisville is known for our love of all things bourbon, but we’ve also got a soft spot for coffee shops.
 It seems you can’t venture too far in the city without running into a Heine Brothers’, and the others seem to be multiplying as well.
 Please & Thank You started with a flagship store on Market Street and has since expanded to Frankfort Avenue and Floyd Street.
 (The coffee shop and its loyal regulars affectionately refer to these locations as Mark, Frank and Floyd.)
 Quill’s Coffee resides on Baxter Avenue, but has since opened a new spot on Main Street near Angel’s Envy and Louisville Slugger Field.
-Sunergo’s Coffee shops can be found on Preston Street, Fifth Street and Woodlawn Avenue.
+Sunergo’s Coffee shops can be found on Preston Street, Fifth Street, Norris Place and Woodlawn Avenue.
 In the heart of the Highlands neighborhood, and arguably the most unusual coffee shop in the city, is Gralehaus.
 A residential home was renovated and converted into a working coffeehouse and cafe on the first floor, with bed and breakfast rooms on the second and third floors.
 How cool is that?

 Bourbon may be booming in Louisville, but as hard as it is for some to believe, not all of us are enthralled by the mention of the word bourbon.
 Luckily for those who aren’t as keen on the brown libation, there are just as many local breweries to explore as there are distilleries in town, all of which provide a fun escape from the rain.
 Visit Against the Grain Brewery, Apocalypse Brew Works, Goodwood Brewing, Old Louisville Brewery, Monnik Beer Co. or Mile Wide Brewing Company for an afternoon of fun.